piwoward/mt-plugin-photogallery/readme.md

 note saving and publishing progress, and finally present you with links to edit and view the album contents.

+### Save uploaded photos in a reverse order

+By default photos are being saves as entries in the order selected by a user ( from the top to the bottom of the list).
+If (for any reasons) you want reverse this order, go to Blog > Tools > Plugins > Photo Gallery > Settings and select the " Reverse uploaded photo sort order" option.
+After that photos will be saved in a reversed order (from the bottom to the top of the uploaded photos list).

 ## Configuring the Mid-Century Photo Gallery Theme